Leonardo-Boss/suckless-site/dwm.suckless.org/customisation/index.md

 Are there any example customisations to get me started?
 -------------------------------------------------------

-On the sidebar of this wiki page you will soon find links to example modifications that you may find useful to get started.
+Various customisation options are illustrated in the sub-directories of this wiki page.
+Under each of the categories (customfuncs, fonts, etc.,) you will find example modifications that will get you started.